kit-dsm/isaacimi/docs/docs/overview.md

-Isaac IMI was designed to make it easy to run many different simulation scenarios.
+Isaac IMI was designed to make it easy to run different simulation scenarios.
 The goal of this page is to show how to Isaac IMI can be used to quickly get a simulation up and running, and is not intended to be a tutorial or a reference.
 The [Getting Started](getting-started/installation.md) tutorial covers how to run a simulation in more detail.

 ## Create a simulation blueprint
 Create a yaml file that describes the simulation you want to run.